-Depending on the Click CPU that you are using you may have different versions of this screen.
+Depending on the Click CPU you use, you may have different versions of this screen.
 Select the setup button for Port 3 (RS485).

 The Com Port Setup Details window will now be displayed.
-Port3 is the one that we selected and the protocol is set for Modbus.
-Under the basic configuration, we will set the baud rate, parity, stop, and data bits.
+Port3 is the one we selected, and the protocol is set for Modbus.
+Under the basic Configuration, we will set the baud rate, parity, stop, and data bits.

-Note: These parameters must match what is set on the Solo process temperature control or communications will not take place.
+Note: These parameters must match what is set on the Solo process temperature control, or communications will not occur.

 Solo Temperature Controller RS485 Setup